HusnainGohar/HusnainGohar/README.md

 ## Hi there 👋

-- 💼 Working as a Senior Software Engineer at Tkxel.
+I'm Husnain Gohar, a passionate and experienced Full Stack JavaScript Developer currently working as a Senior Software Engineer at Tkxel.

-##
+## Overview

+With over five years of professional experience, I specialize in building high-quality, scalable applications using a diverse set of technologies.
+My expertise lies in frontend development with React and React Native, as well as backend development with Node.js and Express.
+I thrive in collaborative environments and enjoy tackling complex problems with innovative solutions.

 <div align="center">
   <a href="https://github.com/HusnainGohar">